| | | | | |

 Loading products...

 Consider your sim racing goals.
-If you’re upgrading from a Logitech G29 or Thrustmaster T300, even a 5-8Nm wheelbase like the CSL DD or Moza R5 will feel transformational.
-The jump to belt-driven wheels is more significant than the jump from 12Nm to 20Nm direct drive.
-If you’re already running mid-range gear and want the ultimate in FFB fidelity, then wheelbases like the Simucube 2 Pro with 24-bit encoders deliver genuinely perceptible improvements.
+If you’re upgrading from a Logitech G29 or Thrustmaster T300, even a 5-8Nm wheelbase like the CSL DD or Moza R5 will be a massive upgrade.
+The jump from belt-driven wheels is more significant than the jump from 12Nm to 20Nm direct drive.
+If you’re already running mid-range gear and want the ultimate in FFB fidelity, then wheelbases like the Simucube 2 Pro with 22-bit encoders (the Ultimate has 24-bit) deliver genuinely perceptible improvements.

 Platform compatibility is crucial.
 If you’re on console, options narrow considerably – Fanatec dominates the PlayStation and Xbox ecosystem, whilst PC users have access to every brand.
 Think carefully about whether you might switch platforms in future before locking into a console-specific wheelbase.